JaquelineRabelo/conversor/README.md

   - `DolarParaReal` (USD → BRL)
   - `EuroParaReal` (EUR → BRL)

-## 📜 License
-This repository is under the MIT license.
-Feel free to use and modify it as needed.

----

 ✉️ If you have any questions or suggestions, feel free to reach out!